ViciousBadger/larion-world-generation/README.md

     - Badlands mountains have plateaus instead of peaks
     - Probably more..!

-## How to install

-Larion requires the [More Density Functions](https://modrinth.com/mod/more-density-functions) Fabric mod in order to function, as several important tweaks would be impossible to create without the extra features added by this mod.

-- Download **Version 1.0.5** of [More Density Functions](https://modrinth.com/mod/more-density-functions) and move it to your `.minecraft/mods/` folder - make sure to pick the one that matches the version of Minecraft you are using.
-- Download `Larion-xxxx-mcxxxx.jar` and move it to your `.minecraft/mods/` folder.
-    - Alternatively, you can download `Larion-xxxx-mcxxxx.zip` and add it directly to your world as a datapack, but More Density Functions is still required for it to work.
-Using the datapack .zip allows you to re-order Larion in relation to other datapacks.
-    - If you experience cut-off mountains or other weirdness when using Larion with other datapacks, try making Larion load **after** other packs.

 ## Known issues

 - Some seeds will spawn you in water or on a tiny island in the middle of nowhere.
 If you want a bit more predictability when creating a world, I would recommend using [World Preview](https://modrinth.com/mod/world-preview).
-- World generation is not as fast as before because the new density functions are generally more complex.
-However, by using these Fabric mods you can still make generation way faster than vanilla:
+- World generation is not as fast as before (roughly 30% slower in my experience) because the new density functions are much more complex.
+However, by using these Fabric mods you can counterbalance the slowness:
     - [C2ME](https://modrinth.com/mod/c2me-fabric) (MAJOR performance boost, scales with CPU core count)
     - [Noisium](https://modrinth.com/mod/noisium)
     - [Faster Random](https://modrinth.com/mod/faster-random)